Ibrahimboyenle/Ibrahimboyenle.github.io/_pages/about.md

 - 🏅 Goldhaber Travel Award, Department of Biochemistry, University of Maryland, 2025
 - 🎓 First runner-up, Department of Biochemistry graduating set 2021, LAUTECH

 ---

-### Beyond Research
-I enjoy mentoring students, presenting at conferences such as ACS and NOBCChE, and writing about science for both academic and public audiences.
-When I’m not in the lab or running simulations, you’ll often find me outdoors in nature.

----